This is a blistered shishito peppers tapas recipe aka Spanish small plates that can be pulled together in minutes.

-It was a little after 9:00 that evening when me and my wife sat down for dinner and I was starving.
-We must have had about 15 different tapas between us, but the padron peppers stood out.
-I have since eaten them anytime I’ve frequented a Japanese or Tapas restaurant that has them on the menu.
+It was a little after 9:00 that evening when my wife and I sat down for dinner and I was starving.
+We must have had about 15 different tapas between us, but the Padron peppers stood out.
+I have since eaten them anytime I've frequented a Japanese or Tapas restaurant that has them on the menu.
 Today you can find them more readily available at grocery stores and farmers markets as their popularity has grown.

 There is some risk to eating them tho.
 If you fry up a batch, one or two might be that FIRE while the others are sweet to mild.
 Don't look to me for guidance as to how you can tell, as I typically go for broke and try my luck.
 Don't fear though, as my kids eat them all the time.
 Just have some Almond milk on hand lol!

 This recipe is as simple as it gets.
 All you need is a cast-iron skillet, peppers, high heat, and good sea or kosher salt.
 I eat shishito peppers all the time.
 Most often than not, they're a quick appetizer for my hungry crew as I prepare dinner.
 However, shishito peppers make for a great appetizer/game day food and pair well with an ice cold beer or if you like me, some quality tequila.
 The trick to cooking them is to blast your skillet on high heat then add oil and the peppers blistering them quickly 4-5 minutes.
 You'll have to actively cook them, i.e. frequently move them around in the skillet as they char.